LOSTIN: Logic Optimization via Spatio-Temporal Information with Hybrid Graph Models: Introduction

 Reckoning on the aforementioned issues, we innovatively emphasize utilizing the \textbf{spatio-temporal information} from both hardware designs and synthesis flows, upon which a hybrid graph neural network (GNN) based model is proposed for logic synthesis flow QoR prediction.
 Specifically, the structural characteristics of hardware designs are distilled and represented by GNNs; the temporal knowledge among synthesis flows is extracted by a sequence processing model.
-Equipped with spatio-temporal knowledge, the proposed approach generalizes well on unseen designs.
-We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item \textbf{Modeling}.
+Equipped with the spatio-temporal knowledge, the proposed approach generalizes well on unseen designs.
+We summarize our contributions as follows. \begin{itemize} \item \textbf{Modeling}.
 We propose two generalizable GNN-based approaches to predict the performance of logic synthesis flows, which incorporate crucial spatio-temporal information from both hardware designs and synthesis flows.
-The first model utilizes a supernode on GNN, while the second model utilizes LSTM with GNN in a hybrid manner, to capture the temporal knowledge of flows. \item \textbf{Evaluation}.
+The first model utilizes a supernode on GNN to encode the synthesis flow impact on the circuit.
+The second model combines LSTM and GNN in a hybrid manner, to capture the temporal knowledge of flows.
+In particular, the second model \textit{represents the graphs and synthesis flows separately}, which significantly reduces the training complexity and memory overhead; it also better represents the problem nature, where circuits (represented by graphs) and synthesis flows (represented by sequence) are two separate concepts. \item \textbf{Evaluation}.
 Evaluations on both \textit{seen and unseen} (during training) designs demonstrate the superiority of our approach.
 On seen designs, i.e., transductive scenario, the mean absolute percentage error (MAPE) achieved by the hybrid GNN is less than 1.2\%, which is 7$\times$ lower than existing works.
 On unseen designs, i.e., inductive scenario, the MAPE is still below 3.2\%, $14\times$ lower than existing works.
-It demonstrates the extraordinary generalization capability of our approach across designs with zero retraining. \item \textbf{Insights}.
+It demonstrates the extraordinary generalization capability across designs with zero retraining. \item \textbf{Insights}.
 We provide insights on graph representation learning in EDA problems. \textcircled{ {1}} With carefully selected GNN models, stacking more layers (i.e., deep GNN) introduces a performance boost in prediction accuracy. \textcircled{ {2}} The temporal information from synthesis flows (not limited to logic synthesis) can be imposed on hardware netlists by combining a supernode or a sequence processing model with conventional GNN models. \item \textbf{Dataset}.
-We provide an open-source dataset consisting of 3.3 million data points collected from 11 different circuit designs, with the goal to facilitate multimodal or dynamic graph representation learning for EDA tasks. \end{itemize}
+We provide an open-source dataset consisting of 3.3 million data points collected from 11 different circuit designs, with the goal to facilitate multi-modal or dynamic graph representation learning for EDA tasks. \end{itemize}